-Ayurvedai, the traditional healing system of India is more than a path toward optimal health and healing.
+Ayurveda, the traditional healing system of India, is more than a path toward optimal health and healing.
 It is a path toward harmony, peace of mind and enlightenment.
 Ayurveda merges the physical art of healing with the spirituality inherent in Yoga.
 In this union, Ayurveda offers healing for the body, mind and spirit.

 Transformation of our habits is rarely an easy task.
 Motivated by desperation, changes can sometimes come easily.
 However, lacking a crisis, the motivation for personal change wanes.
 Often times, a person chooses to put up the chronic, mild-to-moderate discomfort rather than make the changes they know would be beneficial.

-At the California College of Ayurveda we teach our practitioners how to help their clients get the results they desire.
+At the California College of Ayurveda we teach our practitioners how to get the results that their clients desire.
 A person must make communication to successfully implement program of care their practitioner recommends.
 Our graduates take the following to maximize client success:

-Step One: Be Focused: The practitioner and the client choose one task to focus on such as implementing the proper diet for the clients constitutioni.
+Step One: Be Focused.
+The practitioner and the client choose one task to focus on such as implementing the proper diet for the client’s constitution.

-Step Two: Spiritual Counseling: An Ayurvedic practitioner helps the client succeed.
-Each week or two the practitioner and the client have a follow up visit to see how the client is doing, implementing the assigned program of care.
+Step Two: Spiritual Counseling.
+An Ayurvedic practitioner helps the client succeed.
+Each week or two the practitioner and the client have a follow up visit to see how the client is doing with implementing the assigned program of care.

 Through focus, accountability, and coaching, clients gradually become successful transforming their lives into a lifestyle based in harmony.
 The belief of Ayurveda is that where there is harmony there is health and where there is disharmony is disease.
 A disharmonious life always leads to physical or mental disturbance.
 Symptoms are simply the body’s voice communicating disharmony.
 Hence, without the creation of harmony, there can be no complete and total healing.